Take a Look Around (song): Music video

 The video for the song features the band working undercover at a coffee shop in order to retrieve a disc from a group of secret agents.
 But just as they are about to succeed, they are ordered to abort the mission, as the secret agents turn out to be decoys.
 The boys are soon kicked out, and the phone that Fred Durst uses at the beginning blows up right at the end.
 There are also scenes of the band performing in front of the coffee shop as well as brief shots from Mission: Impossible 2.
 At the beginning of the video, the song "Break Stuff" can be heard in the car that the band arrives in.

-The video was rarely shown in the States.
-Fred Durst has stated that he dislikes the video – despite the fact that he directed it – and the band decided to release the video only in various markets outside the U.S., particularly Europe.
+The band decided to release the video only in various markets outside the U.S., particularly Europe.
 It is not available on either the DVD of Mission: Impossible 2, or the band's DVD compilation Greatest Videoz.